ELECTROMYOGRAMS OR EMG

-Sometimes, our Southwest Scoliosis Doctors, Richard Hostin, MD, Shyam Kishan, MD or Kathryn Wiesman, MD, will need to order extra testing to diagnosis or help devise a treatment plan.
+Sometimes, our Southwest Scoliosis and Spine Institute doctors, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, will need to order extra testing to diagnose or help devise a treatment plan.
 Because of this, the doctor may order an electromyogram or EMG to look at the nerve roots to determine their working condition.

 Reason to conduct an EMG Test?